marigold-dev/training-nft-2/README.md

 ## Let's play: Buy some wine!

-Now you can see on `Trading` menu the `Wine catalogue` sub menu, click on it.
+Now you can see on `Trading` menu the `Wine catalogue` submenu, click on it.

 ![buy.png](./doc/buy.png)

 As you are connected with the default administrator you can see your own unique offer on the market

-- Disconnect from your user and connect with another account who has enough XTZ to buy the bottle
+- Disconnect from your user and connect with another account that has enough tez to buy the bottle
-- The buyer can see that alice is selling a bottle
+- The buyer can see that Alice is selling a bottle
-- Buy the bottle by clicking on `BUY` button
+- Buy the bottle by clicking on the `BUY` button
 - Once confirmed, the offer is removed from the market
 - Click on `bottle offers` sub menu
 - You are now the owner of this bottle, you can resell it at your own price, etc ...

 # :palm_tree: Conclusion :sun_with_face:

-You created an NFT collection marketplace from the ligo library, now you can buy and sell NFTs at your own price.
+You created an NFT collection marketplace from the Ligo library, now you can buy and sell NFTs at your own price.
 This concludes the NFT training!

-On next training, you will see another kind of NFT called `single asset`.
-Instead of creating x token types, you will be authorize to create only 1 token_id 0, on the other side, you can mint a quantity n of this token.
+In the next lesson, you will see another kind of NFT called `single asset`.
+Instead of creating _X_ token types, you will be allowed to create only 1 token_id 0, on the other side, you can mint a quantity _n_ of this token.

 [:arrow_right: NEXT (HTML version)](https://marigold-dev.github.io/training-nft-3)